All our clients are innocent.

 Protecting dogfighting survivors in Michigan

 The Animal Legal Defense Fund provided crucial support in Michigan’s largest-ever dogfighting bust — with 133 victim dogs seized.
-We deployed our experts to the scene to assist with forensic examinations of the dogs and with documenting evidence and provided grant funding to support the significant veterinary needs of the animal victims.
+We deployed our experts to the scene to assist with forensic examinations of the dogs and documenting evidence, and provided grant funding to support the significant veterinary needs of the animal victims.
 Many have since been rehabilitated and are loving life in loving adoptive homes.
-Learn more.

 AFTER